Saturday, December 17, 2022

 Meadow wall

 When they pick up their folder, they get a caterpillar head from the desk to add to the wall.
-Participants put stickers on their log (they can get these when they start or as they go) and along the way get a planting kit (small painted pot), handmade reading bag, and Reading Buddy (Some reading buddies) When they reach 1,000 books, they decorate a butterfly to hang from the ceiling and get a free book.
+Participants put stickers on their log (they can get these when they start or as they go) and along the way get a planting kit (small painted pot), handmade reading bag, and Reading Buddy (Some reading buddies) When they reach 1,000 books, they get a 3-D butterfly (paper, made on the Cricut) and a free book.

 I am very casual about "keeping track" and I don't care if caregivers don't write down the books, use 50 stickers instead of 5, or do the program twice.
 I buy the folders in bulk at Walmart during back to school season and we print the labels on Avery nametag labels.